 Before we get into the nuts and bolts of speed testing and their and results, let's test yours.
 From the Buckeye Broadband home page, choose Support from the top navigation bar.
 Then click on Test Your Speed, and then GO.
 After a quick scan of your system, results are revealed in less than a minute.
 You don't even need to be a customer to check your speeds.
 For those who are already signed up for our services, users are also able to examine their data usage.
 Metrics, measurements, and results are revealed as follows:

 - Ping (ms) — Measured in milliseconds (ms), ping is also known as latency or the reaction time of your online connection.
 It reveals how quickly your device gets a response after a signal is sent.
-This is important for applications when the timing is essential, like playing video games and this number should be higher rather than lower.
+This is important for applications when the timing is essential, like playing video games and this number should be lower rather than higher.

 - Jitter (also measured in ms) — Jitter frequency, also referred to as Packet Delay Variation (PDV), it's a measure of the variations of ping over time.
-Contrary to ping, a higher jitter rate can result in buffering delays and other interruptions.
+Similar to ping, a higher jitter rate can result in buffering delays and other interruptions.
 This could be problematic when holding or attending online video conferencing and on other platforms like gaming.

 - Download Speed (Mbps) — As almost everyone knows, download times are a result of how quickly users will retrieve data from the internet when downloading this information available online.

 - Upload Speed (also gauged in Mbps) — Conversely, upload is the opposite factor being how fast your device will deliver your content to others online.

 FYI: Download times are almost always much faster and better than upload times, unless you have symmetrical speeds with Fiber Internet.
 Don't be alarmed by these results.
 This just means that your ISP has the ability to make these transfers better than your device and vice versa.
-Also, for those unaware, Mbps megabytes (one million bits of information) per second is a standard measurement of internet speed and should not be confused with megabytes (MB) which deals with size rather than bandwidth.
+Also, for those unaware, Mbps megabits (one million bits of information) per second is a standard measurement of internet speed and should not be confused with megabytes (MB) which deals with size rather than bandwidth.